An Enabled and Triggered Subsystem is a conditionally executed subsystem that runs once at each simulation time step when both these conditions apply:

 held — States maintain

 to their initial conditions if the subsystem is disabled for at least

 In simplified initialization mode, the subsystem elapsed time is always reset during the first execution after becoming enabled.
 This reset happens regardless of whether the subsystem is configured to reset on being enable.
 See Underspecified initialization detection.

 For nested subsystems whose Enable blocks have different parameter settings, the settings for the child subsystem override the settings inherited from the parent subsystem.

-All blocks in a triggered subsystem must have Sample
+All blocks in an enabled and triggered subsystem must have Sample time

-runs.
-This requirement also means that a triggered subsystem cannot
+subsystem itself runs.
+This requirement also means that a triggered subsystem cannot contain